RaijmakersH/az900-labs/Instructions/Walkthroughs/11-Create a VM with the CLI.md

     ![Screenshot of Azure Portal Azure Cloud Shell with the Bash dropdown highlighted.](../images/1002a.png)

-2. In the Bash session, within the Cloud Shell pane, create a new resource group.

-    ```cli
-    az group create --name myRGCLI --location EastUS
-    ```

-3. Verify the resource group was created.
+2. Verify the resource group you are using by entering the following command.

     ```cli
     az group list --output table